TDA357 / DIT621 Databases

 Obligatory Programming Assignment

-The programming assignment consists of four parts that you need to submit before their deadlines.
+The programming assignment consists of four parts that you need to submit and pass before their final deadlines.

-All four parts, the demonstration and the question session need to be passed before the end of reading week 8 in order to pass the assignment part of the course.
-You will be given the opportunity to resubmit your solutions/redo the question session if something went wrong but observe that there are limited resources and time slots, so we can only guarantee one re-submission per group/person (meaning further re-submissions only if resources and time allows).
-So make sure to test your solutions thoroughly.
+All parts of the assignment, the demonstration and the question session need to be passed before the end of reading week 8 in order to pass the assignment part of the course.
+You will be given the opportunity to resubmit your solutions/redo the question session if something went wrong but observe that there are limited resources and time slots, so we can only guarantee one re-submission per group/person (meaning further re-submissions are possible only if resources and time allow it).
+So make sure to test your solutions thoroughly before you attempt to demo it and revise the different parts of your solution so you can properly answer our questions!

 Individual Written Exam